Multi-relational Network Autoregression Model with Latent Group Structures: Real Data Applications

-We employ QIC for the selection of group numbers, and the estimation results are detailed in Table \ref{tbl:real_res_1} and Table \ref{tbl:real_res_2_yelp} in Appendix \ref{sec:append_realdata}.
-The numbers of user groups and district groups vary across the five cities, indicating different levels of heterogeneity among them.
-For instance, consider the results for Phoenix.
-Notably, the estimated $\wh\balpha$ values are all positive, indicating a positive self-motivated effect.
-Additionally, the spatial (column) network effects are consistently positive, suggesting a favorable effect from neighboring districts.
+Notably, the spatial (column) network effects are consistently positive, suggesting a favorable effect from neighboring districts.
 Such an observation is consistent with the findings in the literature \cite[e.g.][]{sun2017spatial}.
-Furthermore, we can also observe that within these spatial effects, $\wh\lambda_2^{(2)} = 0.270$ is the largest, signifying a strong neighbor effect. {In other words, if the second group districts' neighbors obtain more reviews in the last period, then it is likely that these district would receive more reviews in this period.} This implies that the districts in this group are closely interconnected to their neighboring counterparts.
-We further visualize the districts by estimated groups in the left panel of Figure \ref{fig:dis_block_map}, where the pink districts are from the first group and the green ones are from the second one.
-We can observe obvious blocks (marked as red) in group 2.
-To further investigate the local area of the three main blocks shown in the figure, we map some of the shops in these districts to the Google Map, and mark some restaurants on it (as shown in the right panel).
-The first block is concentrated around the central city area, and most shops are located in downtown, where large commercial and government buildings are placed.
-The second block is in/near the Camelback East Village.
-This area has two main streets, and most of the shops are located in these two streets.
-The third block is in the northern region, spreading from the North Mountain Village to the Deer Valley area, which include some mountains and hills.
-The three blocks, as shown in the Wikipedia of Phoenix, have their own features, which may lead to three business patterns, within each of which the connections are quite close due to the inner similarity.
+Furthermore, we can also observe that within the two group-wise spatial effects, $\wh\lambda_2^{(2)} = 0.270$ is larger than that of Group 1 ($\wh \lambda_1^{(2)} = 0.05$), signifying a stronger neighbor effect.
+In other words, if the second group of districts' neighbors obtain more reviews in the last period, then it is likely that these districts would receive more reviews in this period.
+We further visualize the districts by estimated groups on the left panel of Figure \ref{fig:dis_block_map}, where the gray districts are from Group 2, and the white districts are from Group 1.
+Subsequently, we mark the shops on the map, which are shown by red points in the right panel of Figure \ref{fig:dis_block_map}.
+By scrutinizing the locations, we find that the shops in Group 2 are mainly located in the central business districts.
+The average number of shops per district in Group 2 is 25.16, whereas that in Group 1 is 6.57, showing a higher density of shops in the gray areas (Group 2).
+Our estimation results reveal that shops in Group 2 exhibit larger spillover effects on their neighbors.
+This finding is consistent with the existing research, which also reveals a stronger spillover effect for geometrically clustered units \citep{arzaghi2008networking, rossi2010housing, vitorino2012empirical}.